Discovering a nest in our old garage was a turning point in my personal fears.

 There they were, wee-little naked baby birds, yelling at me for food.
 I couldn’t help them, but I knew she’d be back because the crafty thing had found a way to get under the garage door.

-I took pictures daily after that but none of them came out very well as that is NOT my talent ... adding to the charm that naked wren babies blur up quite a bit in photos.
+I took pictures daily after that, but none of them came out very well as that is NOT my talent ... adding to the charm that naked wren babies blur up quite a bit in photos.
 Yeah, I know.
 That was my fault too.
 ANY-way!
 I was shocked to see how quickly they grew their feathers.

-I am pretty sure I was the one worried but I gently put him back in his nest.
+I am pretty sure I was the one worried about bird-death-by-treadmill, but I gently put him back in his nest.
 No, mama didn’t kick him out later because she smelled my scent.
-I’ll bet you never knew that was an old wives tale.
-Believe me; I checked it because I was nervous myself.*
+I’ll bet you never knew that was an old wives tale (I didn't!).
+Believe me; I checked it several times because I was nervous myself.*

 I went back to the nest and noticed the next one was on the edge of the shelf, teetering.
 The little guy's first flight took him to my suitcase, then he made it over to my shelf of notebooks and finally flew as close to the outside as possible without actually getting there.
-He he tried to light on the mop bucket and almost fell in the dirty water.
-I wanted to go save him, but I stopped myself (he probably flew out of there because he saw me budge lol).
+He tried to light on the mop bucket and almost fell in the dirty water.
+I wanted to save him, but I stopped myself (he probably flew out of there because he saw me budge anyway).

 I’ll show up and take care of you as I promised and bring you back home.
 I know what I’m doing.
 I have it all planned out—plans to take care of you, not abandon you,

 I should mention that we saw mama watch all of this from a branch above our driveway.
 She flitted a little, but she was stealth mama.
 She kept swooping up and down to check them out, possibly seeing if their wings were working. :-)